kgnzt/polyseerio-nodejs/README.md

 Certain values can be set in environment variables:

   * POLYSEERIO_TOKEN     access-token used for API calls
   * NODE_ENV             the current environment
-  * POLYSEERI_LOG_LEVEL SDK logging level default error
+  * POLYSEERIO_LOG_LEVEL SDK logging level default error

 ## Usage